folio-org/docs/content/en/docs/Getting started/Installation/singleserverfreshinstall.md

 Throughout this documentation, the sample tenant “diku” will be used.
 Replace with the name of your tenant, as appropriate.

 ## System requirements

+These requirements apply to the FOLIO environment.
+So for a Vagrant-based install, they apply to the Vagrant VM.

 **Software requirements**